-Although parts of the continent of Australia was already colonised as penal settlements, South Australia was established as a ‘free state’, was never a penal settlement and, as such, became an example of social and democratic reform for what we now know as the Commonwealth of Australia.
+Although parts of the continent of Australia were already colonised as penal settlements, South Australia was established as a ‘free state’ and, as such, became an example of social and democratic reform for what we now know as the Commonwealth of Australia.

 Being a ‘free’ settlement, garrisons were not required as prison guards.
 A lack of any form of defence, however, led to the creation of the Royal South Australian Volunteer Militia in 1840, which consisted of an infantry company and two cavalry troops.

 Then began an era of raising and disbanding the Volunteer Militia whenever a threat of war appeared imminent.
 At one stage suggestions were made for fortifications to be built at Glenelg, Semaphore and Largs, however the war drums ceased and fortifications were deferred.